tgdh/tgdh-boilerplate/README.md

 This project is constantly in development but is in a good state to be used.

+## Generator
+New projects can be started by using the Yeoman [generator](https://github.com/tgdh/generator-tgdh-boilerplate)

 ## Installing / Getting started

 A quick introduction of the minimal setup you need to get running.